KitwareMedical/lungair-web-application/lungair/README.md

 If you do not already have any studies in your hosted DICOMWeb server, upload some example DICOM data by clicking the _Upload_ button in the top-right corner.

-Now open VolView in another browser window using http://localhost:4173/.
+Now open LungAIR in another browser window using http://localhost:4173/.
 The Data tab should list your DICOM data uploaded to _Orthanc_ server.

 ### Electronic health records (EHR)